Phype/telnet-iot-honeypot/INSTALL.md

 git clone https://github.com/Phype/telnet-iot-honeypot.git
 ```

-If you watn to use mysql, create a mysql database.
+If you want to use mysql, create a mysql database.
 Default mysql max key length is 767 bytes,
 so it is recommended to use latin1 charset, else the db setup will fail.

 ```